dit/dit/docs/measures/multivariate/interaction_information.rst

 Interaction Information
 ***********************

-The interaction information is equal in magnitude to the co-information, but has the opposite sign when taken over an odd number of variables:
+The interaction information is equal in magnitude to the :doc:`coinformation`, but has the opposite sign when taken over an odd number of variables:

 .. math::